Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

 ![Good.internal is not loaded in the iframe](/images/chromium-iframe-in-iframe-blocked.png)

+**Update**: browser vendors are thinking about [changing X-Frame-Options](https://www.chromestatus.com/feature/4678102647046144) to check all intermediate frames.

 ## Specifying other origins

 With both headers you can specify another web site that is allowed to load the content in an iframe: